OSC/ood-documentation/source/tutorials/tutorials-passenger-apps/python-starter-app.rst

   # passenger_wsgi.py
   from app import MyApp as application

-``app.py`` on the other hand, has logic associcated with the web application in it.
+``app.py`` on the other hand, has logic associated with the web application in it.
 It imports the `Flask`_ libraries, configures the routes and starts the flask server.

 .. code:: python